 If you’re selling, a seller’s market is great for you.
 Knowing whether a particular area is going to be a seller’s market or a buyer’s market, particularly in the coming months, can help you make a big decision about your home, possibly saving you or making you some extra money in the process.

-Housing market predictions in 2021
+Housing market predictions for 2021

 So, what will housing markets do in 2021?
 Will there be a buyer’s market or seller’s market?

 In the most expensive housing markets in America, housing prices are actually dropping.
 Many people, given the ability to work remotely thanks to COVID, are migrating to lower cost of living areas, and that means an exodus from the most expensive spots.